SAP/spartacus-docs/CONTRIBUTING.md

 #### Company Contributors

-If employees of a company contribute code, in **addition** to the individual agreement above, there needs to be one company agreement submitted.
+If employees of a company contribute documentation, in **addition** to the individual agreement above, there needs to be one company agreement submitted.
 This is mainly for the protection of the contributing employees.

 A company representative authorized to do so must fill out the following [Corporate Contributor License Agreement](/docs/SAP%20Corporate%20Contributor%20License%20Agreement.pdf) form.
 The form contains a list of employees who are authorized to contribute on behalf of your company.
 When this list changes, please let us know.